hindu-comm/weblogs/manasataramgini/2013/09/2013-09-11_the-basis-for-philosophy-in-science-especially-biology-and-religion.md

 that all branches of humanity, be it the early-branching bushmen, the pygmies or the Denisovan-admixed Australians primitively have religion.
-Archaeological evidence pushes it back to the [Middle Stone Age](https://manasataramgini.wordpress.com/2006/12/04/oldest-archaeological-signs-of-ritual/ "Oldest archaeological signs of ritual?")
+Archaeological evidence pushes it back to the [Middle Stone Age](https://manasataramgini.wordpress.com/2006/12/04/oldest-archaeological-signs-of-ritual/ "Oldest archaeological signs ofritual?")
 (\~7\*10^4 years).
 There are elements of the behavior of other closely related apes that might be cognates of religion.
 Thus, the empirical evidence suggests that it was there in the common ancestor of extant